tensortech-co/FSS-15m-measurement-model/test/readme.md

 # Fss15mModel Usage
 ## Overview

-Fss15mModelTesting is a C project designed to test the FSS (Fine Sun Sensor) model.
-This project uses CMake for build configuration and management.
-It includes header files, static libraries, and an example implementation to demonstrate the usage of the functions defined in the header files.
+Fss15mModelTesting is a C project designed to simulate the Fine Sun Sensor (FSS) model.
+The project utilizes CMake for build configuration and management.
+It includes header files, static libraries, and an example implementation demonstrating the usage of the functions defined in the header files.
+The simulated measurements include noise, as specified in our datasheet, allowing users to work without needing to connect to real hardware.

 ## Project Structure